13917931-project-tasks/iodine-docs/en/main.md

 interface=nettap1-eth2
 ```

-Then, start Zeek:
+Then, in root mode, start Zeek:

 ```
-sudo su
 cd /usr/local/zeek/bin
 ./zeekctl
+deploy
 ```

 The user can check if Zeek is running correctly by executing *status* in ZeekControl shell.